About Linda Graham

 My work focuses on helping people strengthen capacities to cope with the challenges and crises of their lives, recover an authentic sense of self, deepen into healthy, resonant relationships, and engage with the world through meaningful and purposeful work.

-As a seasoned psychotherapist, consultant and trainer for more than two decades, my interactive model of therapeutic transformation is accelerated and effective.
+As a seasoned psychotherapist, consultant, trainer and coach for more than two decades, my interactive models of therapeutic transformation and resilience coaching are accelerated and effective.

 My first book, Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being (New World Library, 2013) integrated the paradigms and practices of modern neuroscience, Western relational psychology and Eastern contemplative practices to help readers shift out of old patterns of response to life events – neural “swamp” or neural “cement” – to more flexible, adaptive coping strategies that lead to more authentic resilience and well-being.

 Bouncing Back leads readers through more than 80 experiential exercises to strengthen the brain’s capacities of response flexibility to get through hard times and even learn and grow because of them.
-Additional exercises are currently posted in my weekly Resources for Recovering Resilience and monthly e-newsletters Healing and Awakening into Aliveness and Wholeness.
-I continue to write for national publications such as The Psychotherapy Networker, Mindful, Wise Brain Bulletin, and the Greater Good Science Center newsletters.
+Additional exercises are currently posted in my weekly Resources for Recovering Resilience.

 Since the publication of Bouncing Back, I have trained thousands of clinicians and regular folks in clinical trainings, personal growth workshops, through online courses and in meditation centers through the United States and in Canada, Australia, Europe and the Middle East.